soup-bowl/wp-opensim-bridge/readme.txt

 == Description ==
 **This plugin is in early days, so you may experience bugs.
 Please bear with us and report any bugs you come across**

-Manage an individual grid through your WordPress system by making use of the XMLRPC interface baked into OpenSimulator.
+Manage an individual [OpenSimulator](http://opensimulator.org) grid through your WordPress system by making use of the xmlrpc [Remote Admin](http://opensimulator.org/wiki/RemoteAdmin) interface.
 Once hooked up, this plugin will link up your WordPress users with their OpenSimulator counterparts, providing a simple user management interface.

 This has been tested with OpenSimulator configured to Standalone mode.
 This uses and requires the following admin commands: